robertmartin8/ReasonableDeviations/_notes/quantopian_lectures.md

 # Quantopian Lecture Series

-This lecture series can be found on the Quantopian [website](https://www.quantopian.com/lectures), and is free for anyone to follow (though you may have to sign up).
-The lectures are in the form of jupyter notebooks, but most are accompanied by youtube videos.
+The lecture series can be found [here](https://gist.github.com/ih2502mk/50d8f7feb614c8676383431b056f4291) (thank goodness somebody saved it before Quantopian went under).
+The lectures are in the form of Jupyter notebooks, but most are accompanied by youtube videos.
 I think it's a great introduction to quant finance – it puts a lot of emphasis on common pitfalls that must be avoided.

 ## Contents